-Because occupations involving physical labor dominate the local economy, Firestone is generally considered to be a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Firestone is generally considered to be a blue-collar town.
+0.00% of the Firestone workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Firestone is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Firestone who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Because of many things, Firestone is a great place for families with children to consider.
 First of all, many other families with children live here, making Firestone a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Firestone has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Firestone’s overall crime rate is lower than average for the country.

 In Firestone, however, the average commute to work is quite long.
 On average, people spend 34.19 minutes each day getting to work, which is significantly higher than the national average.

 The education level of Firestone citizens is very high relative to the national average among all cities (21.84%): 35.37% of adults in Firestone have a bachelor's degree or even advanced degree.